Dasht-e Kavir: Climate and structure

-Dasht-e Kavir's has an arid climate with little precipitation.
+Dasht-e Kavir has an arid climate with little precipitation.
 However, there is usually some rainfall in winter, as well as the mountains that surround it, provide plenty of runoff—enough to create vast seasonal lakes, marshlands and playas.
 Daytime and nighttime temperatures can vary by as much as 70 C-change over the course of a year.
 The weather can get quite cold during the nighttime in winter, routinely dropping to below 0 C in some areas.
-Rain usually falls in winter.

-Usually more elevated areas in Dasht e Kavir have a cold desert climate (BWk) while less elevated areas have a hot desert climate (BWh).

 The desert soil is covered with sand and pebbles; there are marshes, seasonal lakes and seasonal river beds.
 The high temperatures and low humidity cause extreme vaporization, which leaves the marshes and mud grounds with large crusts of salt.
-Heavy storms frequently occur and they can cause sand hills reaching up to 40 m in height.
-Some parts of Dasht-e Kavir have a more steppe-like appearance.

-Post-Glacial lake system
+Post-glacial lake system

-Almost 3,000 years ago, at the start of the post-glacial era, the Kavir was a series of vast lakes: the Asian monsoon reached deep into central Iran, bringing heavy summer rain that formed numerous lakes in the closed basins of the central Iranian Plateau that today comprises the Kavir and other deserts in the area.
-There are inscriptions at teppeh Sialk noting that a local queen had traveled to visit the ruler of a town (identified as Tell-i Bakun, southeast of Yazd) by "sailing the sea".
-Copious shorelines at various elevations still extant in the Kavir are telltale signs of the post-glacial, monsoonal lakes in central Iran, where desert now dominates.
+Almost 3,000 years ago, at the start of the post-glacial era, the Kavir was a series of vast lakes.

 Wildlife

 Vegetation in the Dasht-e Kavir is adapted to the hot and arid climate as well as to the saline soil in which it is rooted.
-Common plant species like shrubs and grasses can only be found in some valleys and on mountain tops.
-The most widespread plant is mugwort.

-The Persian ground jay is a bird species living in some parts of the desert plateaus, along with Hairy bustards, larks and sandgrouse.

 Persian gazelles live in parts of steppe and desert areas of the central plateau.
-Wild sheep (Ovis orientalis), camels, goats (Capra aegagrus) and Persian leopards are common in mountainous areas.
+Wild sheep (Ovis orientalis), camels, wild goats (Capra aegagrus) and Persian leopards are common in mountainous areas.
 Night life brings on wild cats, wolves, foxes, and other carnivores.
-In some parts of the desert, the Persian onager (gur in Persian) and sometimes even the Asiatic cheetah can be seen.
-Lizards and snakes live in different places in the central plateau.